Since COVID-19 hit, social and emotional learning, or SEL, is more important than ever before.

 1. Portfolios enable educators to provide effective and timely feedback and evaluations

-By having students upload project and activity drafts throughout the creation process, rather than waiting until they are finished to hand in an assignment, you are able to see student progress, provide feedback that is immediately visible to students, and guide them in the right direction.
+By having students upload project and activity drafts throughout the creation process, rather than waiting until they are finished to hand in an assignment, you are able to see student progress, provide continuous feedback that is immediately visible to students, and guide them in the right direction.
+You are able to achieve this on SpacesEDU by submitting feedback in the Comments section of any post and activity.
 By receiving this feedback early on throughout the process, students are better able to embrace their ability to learn and improve as they work.

 2. Portfolios encourage students to reflect on what and how they’re learning throughout the process